Retinoblastoma in Children

 will

-treat any late effects of treatment and to watch for signs or symptoms of the tumor
+treat any late effects of treatment and watch for signs or symptoms of the tumor growing

-growing back.
-The healthcare providers will also monitor your child with imaging
+back.
+The healthcare providers will also keep track of your child with imaging and

-artificial eye, they should wear protective eyewear during activities that may harm
+should wear protective eyewear during activities that may harm the eye.

 Family members may want to see a genetic counselor to learn more about the risk for